-FUĴĨTSU

-Network Rail

-Digitizing the UK national rail network
+Digitising the UK national rail network

 Network Rail holds a vast amount of information on its network assets.
-The challenge is to accurately visualize, interpret and share this data throughout the company, unearthing the most useful operational insight to improve passenger experience.
-Through its engagement with Fujitsu Labs, Network Rail has developed an Artificial Intelligence (AI) tool to automatically identify, catalog and visualize a number of assets and their location.
+The challenge is to accurately visualise, interpret and share this data throughout the company, unearthing the most useful operational insight to improve passenger experience.
+Through its engagement with Fujitsu Labs, Network Rail has developed an Artificial Intelligence (AI) tool to automatically identify, catalogue and visualise a number of assets and their location.
 This will help identify faults and save engineers time when undertaking surveys.

-Challenge

-Transform the way critical network asset data is verified, visualized and exploited among project teams.

-Solution

-AI tool that automatically recognizes and catalogs assets and their attributes.

-Outcomes

-- Recognized and cataloged assets automatically with AI-trained models

-- Repaired assets more quickly

-- Enabled the scheduling of proactive maintenance Network-Rail

-- Improved ability to plan upgrades.